Learn to be more resilient in uncertain times with these ideas to give you more flexibility on a budget.

 11. Cultivate an attitude of prayer and meditation.

 Spend time every day in meditation and prayer.
 Learn to look beyond yourself for strength and help in every day circumstances, and you will have help when you need it to weather the emergency and be resilient in the storm.
+Taking care of yourself, and keeping your reserves full is the best way to be resilient, personally.

 12. Know your neighbours and work together now, so that you will have the relationships in place to help each other in a crisis.

 Love your neighbour as yourself.
 To love your neighbour you need to know who they are and what their strengths and weaknesses are.
 Be prepared to help them now and work together to prepare for future emergencies.
 Too many preparedness gurus advocate an “us and them” attitude — to the point of advising you to defend your food storage with guns.
 Get real!
 To survive any long term disruption, you will need your neighbours and they will need you.
-Work at developing strong neighbourhood relationship now and they will be there for you when you are in need.
+Work at developing resilient neighbourhood relationship now and they will be there for you when you are in need.

 What steps are you taking to be more resilient in an emergency?
 Can you share a tip that I missed?
 Leave a comment to help others.